Stroll Down a Sundial

 Shop 'Til You Drop

-Located in the center of downtown, you will find plenty of parking, so grab a spot and enjoy a stroll to one of many dining locations.
+Downtown Redding has a smorgasbord of great places to eat - you won't be wanting for options here!
 Places like Clearie's offer fine dining with some of the best meals in Redding, where as The Park is a hub for food trucks of all sorts, with a fun, casual patio and live music.
 There is a wide range of variety, from casual to elegant and ethnic dishes, all within a couple of blocks.

 Take in a Show

 Finish off the evening with a show!
-The Cascade Theatre, Redding Civic Auditorium, and the Riverfront Amphitheater all bring fantastic concerts, shows, and plays to the Redding Cultural District.
+The Cascade Theatre, Redding Civic Auditorium, and Riverfront Playhouse all bring fantastic concerts, shows, and plays to the Redding Cultural District.
 The Cascade Theatre was built in 1935 and has been meticulously restored to its former glory and is listed on the national register of historic places.
 The Redding Civic Auditorium is a hot spot for not only shows and concerts, but for festivals of all kinds, hosting annual events such as the Kool April Nites car show and Redding Beer Week.
-And the Riverfront Amphitheater brings the beauty of Redding's outdoors together with the vibrancy of it's arts on with it's gorgeous venue overlooking the Sacramento River.
-Whichever place you go, you're sure to have an unforgettable night!
+And the Riverfront Playhouse showcases the best of local talent with plays ranging from hilarious comedies, to heart-wrenching tragedies.
+One things for sure - wherever you go, you're sure to have an unforgettable night!